-David Lynch‘s debut feature, ERASERHEAD is one of the “classic” late night titles; a strange, surreal examination of male paranoia with a serious underlying “creep factor,” making it a perfect choice for prime time Father’s Day viewing on Sunday, June 18.
+David Lynch‘s debut feature, ERASERHEAD is a strange surreal examination of male paranoia with a serious underlying “creep factor,” making it a perfect choice for prime time Father’s Day viewing on Sunday, June 18.

 Henry (John Nance) resides alone in a bleak apartment surrounded by industrial gloom.
 When he discovers that an earlier fling with Mary X (Charlotte Stewart) left her pregnant, he marries the expectant mother and has her move in with him.
 Things take a decidedly strange turn when the couple’s baby turns out to be a bizarre lizard-like creature that won’t stop wailing.
 Other characters, including a disfigured lady who lives inside a radiator, inhabit the building and add to Henry’s troubles.

 “Despite constant ambiguity within it, a key part of ‘Eraserhead’s’ meaning relates to the fear of fatherhood.
 It depicts the anxiety of becoming a parent and taking on the responsibilities involved.
 It’s not a passive fear either, but rather a full-blown terror about the entire process from start to finish.
 After the baby comes into his life, Henry’s world becomes a rolling nightmare.”
 (ScreenRant)

 “David Lynch‘s surreal ERASERHEAD uses detailed visuals and a creepy score to create a bizarre and disturbing look into a man’s fear of parenthood.”
 (Rotten Tomatoes)

 “What makes EREASERHEAD great — and still, perhaps the best of all Lynch’s films?
 Intensity.
 Nightmare clarity.
 And perhaps also it’s the single-mindedness of its vision.”
 (Chicago Tribune)